Azure/avdaccelerator/workload/docs/autoGenerated/deploy-baseline.bicep.md.md

 avsetFaultDomainCount | No       | Sets the number of fault domains for the availability set.
 (Default: 2) avsetUpdateDomainCount | No       | Sets the number of update domains for the availability set.
 (Default: 5) fslogixStoragePerformance | No       | Storage account SKU for FSLogix storage.
-Recommended tier is Premium (Default: Premium) msixStoragePerformance | No       | Storage account SKU for MSIX storage.
+Recommended tier is Premium (Default: Premium) appAttachStoragePerformance | No       | Storage account SKU for App Attach storage.
 Recommended tier is Premium.
 (Default: Premium) diskZeroTrust  | No       | Enables a zero trust configuration on the session host disks.
 (Default: false) avdSessionHostsSize | No       | Session host VM size.
 (Default: Standard_D4ads_v5) avdSessionHostDiskType | No       | OS disk type for session host.
 (Default: Premium_LRS)